-Independent safety oversight assesses and reports on the management for safety through formal audits, surveillance, independent technical reviews, and quality control inspections.
-Independent safety oversight enhances safety through its influence on the behavior of the organization by performing the following:
+Independent safety ooversight assesses and reports on the safety-management for safetysystem through formal audits, surveillance, independent technical reviews, and quality control inspections.
+Independent safety ooversight enhances safety through its influence on the behavior of the organization by performing the following:

 - 1. Verify nuclear safety standards and regulatory requirements are met. - 2.
 Advise senior management on the status of performance, significant performance trends, and the principal challenges to performance. - 3.
-Be available for the consultations of the management as requested to provide independent reviews and insights. - 4.
+Consult management as requested to provide independent reviews and insights. - 4.
 Perform independent assessments of performance issues that are important to safety.

-Performance information from independent safety oversight is used to provide senior managers with an independent view of performance and is routinely analyzed to identify issues for increased management attention (Ref.[8]
+Performance information from independent safety oversight is used to provide senior managers with an independent view of performance and is routinely analyzed to identify issues for increased management attention- (Ref.[8]
 Requirement 13).